apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/graalvm-native-image/_index.en.md

 Build GraalVM Native containing Maven dependencies of `org.apache.shardingsphere:shardingsphere-jdbc-core:${shardingsphere.version}`
 Image, you need to resort to GraalVM Native Build Tools.
-GraalVM Native Build Tools provides Maven Plugin and Gradle Plugin to simplify long list of shell commands for GraalVM CE's `native-image` tool.
+GraalVM Native Build Tools provides Maven Plugin and Gradle Plugin to simplify long list of shell commands for GraalVM CE's `native-image` command line tool.

 ShardingSphere JDBC requires GraalVM Native Image to be built with GraalVM CE as follows or higher.
 Users can quickly switch JDK through `SDKMAN!`.
 Same reason applicable to downstream distributions of `GraalVM CE` such as `Oracle GraalVM`, `Liberica Native Image Kit` and `Mandrel`.

 - GraalVM CE 23.0.2 For JDK 17.0.9, corresponding to `17.0.9-graalce` of SDKMAN!
-- GraalVM CE 23.0.2 For JDK 21.0.1, corresponding to `21.0.1-graalce` of SDKMAN!
+- GraalVM CE 23.1.1 For JDK 21.0.1, corresponding to `21.0.1-graalce` of SDKMAN!

 ### Maven Ecology

-Users need to configure additional `BuildArgs` to prevent GroovyShell related classes from reporting errors when building GraalVM Native Image. and proactively use GraalVM Reachability Metadata central repository.
+Users need to actively use the GraalVM Reachability Metadata central repository.
 The following configuration is for reference to configure additional Maven Profiles for the project, and the documentation of GraalVM Native Build Tools shall prevail.

 ```xml
 <project>